Zenlytic/zenlytic-docs/docs/6_connecting_with_python/4_querying/1_data_model.md

 ### Metrics

-When listing metrics, the default is to return a list of `Field` [objects](../6_project/5_field.md).
-Listing metrics will return all measures associated with your LookML project.
+When listing metrics, the default is to return a list of `Field` objects.
+Listing metrics will return all measures associated with your data model.

 ```
 from metrics_layer import MetricsLayerConnection

+# Connect to the repo we're at the root of right now
-conn = MetricsLayerConnection()
+conn = MetricsLayerConnection('./')

 # Lists of *all* the metrics in your data model
 metrics = conn.list_metrics()